pypsa-meets-earth/pypsa-earth/doc/data_sources.md

 **Note**

 For users, selection and control over which data sources to use is managed through the configuration file.
-See `data_cf`{.interpreted-text role="ref"} for details.
+See [data](../user-guide/configuration/#data) for details.
 In most cases you just wanna stick with the latest archive version.
 Reproducibility is given even when using the `latest` tag via the `versions.csv`, which is version controlled.